Vibraception Exhibition

 Launch: 3 PM, 8 June.
 Saturday 8 June, 2024

-A conversation with Nathalie Harb, Gascia Ouzounian, Gerard Gormley, John Bingham-Hall, and Mauricio Cardenas on the sonic city and listening as a method for urban inquiry.
+A conversation with Nathalie Harb, Gerard Gormley, Diana Ibáñez López and John Bingham-Hall, on the sonic city and listening as a method for urban inquiry.
 We will discuss the right to quiet in the city and how design interventions such as Silent Room could help make a fairer and healthier sonic environment.
 Moderated by Diana Ibáñez-López.
 All are welcome.
 Refreshments will be served.
+Please note that tickets are required for this event (see below).

 Tickets/Booking for Launch on 8 June: